 Cleaning Sterling Silver Jewellery

-For an even more detailed care and cleaning guide for jewellery of all types, take a look at our very comprehensive jewellery cleaning guide.
+For an even more detailed care and cleaning guide for jewellery of all types, take a look at our very comprehensive Jewellery Care & Cleaning Guide.

 If you’re deciding between sterling silver jewellery and gold jewellery, here are key factors to consider:

-- Durability: Gold (especially 18k+) is softer than silver although it is tarnish-resistant.
+- Durability: Gold (especially 18k+) is softer than sterling silver although it is tarnish-resistant.

 - Style: Silver has a cool, elegant sheen, while gold offers warmth and luxury.

 A common alternative to sterling silver is stainless steel jewellery.
-While both metals are durable, there are key differences:
+While both metals are silver coloured and durable, there are key differences:

 - Silver is a precious metal, while stainless steel is an alloy of base metals.